venraij/GameServerManager/README.md

 Arma 3 has a customized installation script.

-# Installation
+# Guide
+1. Download the master branche (https://github.com/venraij/GameServerManager/archive/master.zip)
+2. Extract wherever you like.
-1. Make sure to have python 3 installed (https://www.python.org/downloads/)
+3. Make sure to have python 3 installed (https://www.python.org/downloads/)
-2. Run the GameServerManager.py
+4. Run the GameServerManager.py